 Memory for environmental sounds - Sound Recognition Test

 The Sound Recognition Test is a new test to the Cognitive Function Scanner system.
 It is made over the same model as the Face Recognition Test and the Word Recognition Test but offers environmental sounds as objects.
-The new test is included to offer a learning and memory test suitable for the assessment of learning and memory of blind people.
+The new test is included to offer a test suitable for the assessment of learning and memory of blind people.
 All sounds are authentic recordings from actual life situations.

 The test consists of three series of sounds presented via the loudspeaker of the device or a set of headphones.
 The first series is composed of nine environmental sounds, which the client is asked to listen carefully to so that he or she will be able to point them out when presented among other environmental sounds.
 Every sound stimulus is presented for five seconds with a pause of two seconds to separate them from each other.
 The second series consists of 34 sounds, among which are the nine stimulus sounds.
 This recognition series is run immediately after the first series is completed.
 The client is asked to respond "yes" or "no" to every sound presented via two touch buttons located in the lower corners of the device making tactile navigation possible with the rim of the device as reference.
 Once a response is given, correction is not possible.
 The test also includes a retention section to be taken approximately half an hour after the the learning section.